-for Teachers and Chaperones

-Student nametags - first name only, and school name for quick group identification File with all confirmations and payments, if applicable File with emergency numbers and student health information First Aid Kit and student medical supplies, if applicable Signed Field Trip Contracts for students and chaperones Lunches or lunch money, with extra for anyone who has forgotten Cameras, with flash turned OFF while in museum Weather-related accessories (sunblock, insect repellent, rain coat, change of clothes) Extra paper and pens/pencils Clipboards for museum/battlefield activities, if applicable Visitor Center complex and battlefield maps Copies of Group Itinerary Extra trash bags (for bus and lunch trash) Ado Add your own item reminders
+for Teachers and Chaperones Student nametags - first name only, and school name for quick group identification File with all confirmations and payments, if applicable File with emergency numbers and student health information First Aid Kit and student medical supplies, if applicable ☐ Signed Field Trip Contracts for students and chaperones Lunches or lunch money, with extra for anyone who has forgotten Cameras, with flash turned OFF while in museum Weather-related accessories (sunblock, insect repellent, rain coat, change of clothes) Extra paper and pens/pencils Clipboards for museum/battlefield activities, if applicable ☐ Visitor Center complex and battlefield maps Copies of Group Itinerary Extra trash bags (for bus and lunch trash); remember, trash is carry in/carry out!
+Add your own item reminders...